byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 ### The Parser class

-Now we ensemble all the pieces together.
+Now we assemble all the pieces.

 We need to create a class, inherit from ``ExampleParser``, define a ``language`` attribute and implement the missing methods: